sonos/torch-to-nnef/docs/tutos/1_getting_started.md

     println!("result: {best:?}");
 ```

-To sum-up your code should now look like this.
+That's it our code is complete, (your code should now [look like this](https://github.com/sonos/torch-to-nnef/tree/feat/mkdocs/docs/examples/getting_started_tract))

 You can now rebuild and run the code with cargo: